All ECMAScript 2015 (ES6) features are split into three groups for shipping, staged, and in progress features:

 You may list all the in progress features available on each Node.js release by grepping through the

 --v8-options argument.
 Please note that these are incomplete and possibly broken features of V8, so use them at your own risk:

 node --v8-options | grep "in progress"

-The V8 team is constantly working to improve the performance of new language features to eventually reach parity with their transpiled or naive counterparts in EcmaScript 5 and earlier.
-The current progress there is tracked on the website six-speed, which shows the performance of ES2015 and ESNext features compared to their naive ES5 counterparts.
+The V8 team is constantly working to improve the performance of new language features to eventually reach parity with their transpiled or native counterparts in EcmaScript 5 and earlier.
+The current progress there is tracked on the website six-speed, which shows the performance of ES2015 and ESNext features compared to their native ES5 counterparts.

 The work on optimizing features introduced with ES2015 and beyond is coordinated via a performance plan, where the V8 team gathers and coordinates areas that need improvement, and design documents to tackle those problems.

 --harmony flag on Node.js is to enable staged features only.
 After all, it is now a synonym of

 --es_staging.
 As mentioned above, these are completed features that have not been considered stable yet.
 If you want to play safe, especially on production environments, consider removing this runtime flag until it ships by default on V8 and, consequently, on Node.js.
 If you keep this enabled, you should be prepared for further Node.js upgrades to break your code if V8 changes their semantics to more closely follow the standard.